Last edited 12/25/2025

 Gordon-Conwell Theological Seminary, Master of Arts, Clinical Counseling, 2023 — My degree is a MA in Clinical Counseling and comes from a CACREP-accredited program, where I received top-quality education and research opportunities, and focused especially on complex and relational trauma.
 I graduated Cum Laude and did my practicum with Liberation Institute, providing low-cost tele-mental health services to individuals of various cultures, backgrounds, and identities.

-Work HistoryIn my practicum, I worked with The Liberation Institute, a telehealth community mental health group.
+Work HistoryIn my practicum, I worked with The Liberation Institute, a telehealth community mental health non-profit grassroots organization.
 I provided therapy for a diverse range of individuals coming from different financial backgrounds, cultural backgrounds, educational backgrounds, generations, identities, and issues.
-I learned so much there, and was fortunate to have two different supervisors to draw ideas and perspectives from.
-One was a LPCC, neurodivergent, queer, and passionate about advocacy and used parts work, and the other was a LMFT, more intellectual and psychodynamic, experienced with different spiritualities, and used ACT.
-Today I operate under the auspices of Grateful Heart Holistic Therapy Center, continuing to provide tele-mental health services to individuals in California from many different backgrounds and experiences.
+Today I operate under the auspices of Center for New Growth in Arcata, CA, continuing to provide tele-mental health services to individuals in California from many different backgrounds and experiences.

 Frequently Asked Questions